TeskaLabs/asab/docs/how-tos/03_rest_api.md

 5. This method is used for matching data from the URI.
 They must be listed in the brackets such as `{collection}` on line 12.

-6. After the request is sent and the handler calls the `create` method, it calls a method with the same name on the service, expecting from it to perform some logic ("save `json_data` into `database`") and then return some data back.
+6. After the request is sent and the handler calls the `create` method, it calls a method with the same name on the service, expecting from it to perform logic operations ("save `json_data` into `database`") and then return data back.

 7. Now if the service has returned some data back, the handler will send a positive response to the client...